znerol/pragmatic-ip-networking-guide/doc/recommendations.rst

 Segments
 ========

-Unless there is only one client device, networks need to be segmented into multiple subnets on different VLANs.
-Different classes of devices require different services from the network.
+Unless there is only one client, networks need to be segmented into multiple subnets on different VLANs.
+Different classes of nodes require different services from the network.
 Separating them makes it easier to meet those requirements.